-\Note: This part will not be graded strictly.
+Note: This part will not be graded strictly.
 The goal is to develop your reading skills and critical thinking/writing.
 If your postings satisfy the requirement listed above and are submitted on time, then it is very likely you will earn the full credits.
 Later posts will not be accepted.

 Class Participation on Zoom: You are REQUIRED to participate together on Zoom with me for an hour weekly.
 This weekly live chat clears up your questions during the week and develops your discussion skills.
+You are expected to turn on the video camera during the entire live chat every week, to receive the full attendance grade.